 - For the purpose of this standard, relocating a practice is defined as moving a practice within a distance that patients could be reasonably expected to travel to the new practice location.
 If the move is to a location beyond which patients would normally be expected to travel, the Closing or Leaving a Medical PracticeG standard applies. - 2.
 A regulated member who relocates a medical practice must: - a. notify CPSA a minimum of forty-five (45) days in advance of relocating the practiceG; - b. provide and document notificationG of the event to individual patients who have been seen within the past year with whom there is an expectation of ongoingG care a minimum of forty-five (45) days in advance of relocating the practice; and - c. provide notification of relocating the practice to all healthcare providers to whom they regularly refer patients or from whom they receive referrals, hospitals where they hold privileges, employers and the Alberta Health Care Insurance Plan, if applicable. - 3.
 Notwithstanding clause 2, the 45 days' notice does not apply to a regulated member if the reason for relocating a medical practice is due to circumstances beyond the regulated member's control (e.g., fire, flood, loss of tenancy).
 In these cases, CPSA, patients and individuals or agencies identified in clause 2(c) must be notified as soon as is reasonably possible given the circumstances. - 4.
-A regulated member who relocates a medical practice must allow current patients the opportunity to follow them to the new practice location for a period of no less than as a member of this College.
+A regulated member who relocates a medical practice must allow current patients the opportunity to follow them to the new practice location for a period of no less than

+&quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
 The College regulates physicians, surgeons and osteopaths.

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered twelve (12) months.